 - sentence - SentenceCSVGen

-- The sentence Attribute will be assigned a default Generator when it is initially created.
+- The sentence Attribute will be assigned a default Generator when initially created.

 - Select the sentence Attribute within the GenRocket web platform.